bonilab/PSU-CIDD-GIS/README.md

 ## Included Tools

+`evalraster` - Use Python's evaluate command to perform basic mathematical operations on the supplied raster file.

 `extractdistrct` - This script allows for one or more ASC rasters to have one or more districts extracted from them.

 `pixeleditor` - This script allows for a single pixel value to be edited.